hennanijamal/cloud-developer/course-03/exercises/ProjectDifficulties.md

 ![error](images/error.png)

 With this I have not been able to proceed with the kubenetes deployment and will like some more explaination of how this process is done since I did not get as much information from the lessons.

+### Solutions

+- I used the default kubeone aws configs from ...
+- I created an ssh public key with the command ssh-keygen
+- i saved the key in ~/.ssh/
+- now i ran the terraform commands